soundasleep/jevon.org-vagrant/README.md

 vagrant provision
 ```

-Once completed, you should be able to go to http://localhost:8080 and see the Apache2 default page.
+Once completed, you should be able to go to http://localhost:8080 and see the openiaml.org homepage.

 # Deploying onto production